-It is important to note that PES initiatives in Brazil are in their infancy and the area under conservation in PES schemes is still small, accounting for less than 50,000 hectares (Pagiola, Carrascosa, and Taffarello 2013).
-The majority of PES programs in Brazil focus on watershed services, and the area enrolled is more often under conservation rather than restoration contracts (Pagiola, Carrascosa, and Taffarello 2013).
+It is important to note that PES initiatives in Brazil are in their infancy and the area under conservation in PES schemes is still small, accounting for less than 50,000 hectares (Pagiola, Carrascosa, and Taffarello 2013).33 The majority of PES programs in Brazil focus on watershed services, and the area enrolled is more often under conservation rather than restoration contracts (Pagiola, Carrascosa, and Taffarello 2013).
 Most of the projects for payments for watershed services in Brazil reward landowners to conserve or restore riparian vegetation (APP).

 Green lines of credit.
 Green lines of credit have been developed to promote low carbon agricultural practices, mitigate emissions from deforestation, and to assist landowners with complying with the Forest Code.
 The Brazilian Development Bank (Banco Nacional de Desenvolvimento Econômico e Social - BNDES), public banks, such as Banco do Brasil, and other financial agents offer special lines of credit and programs.
-The interest rates vary from 2.5% (small producers) to 8.5% a year for the reforestation of degraded lands, Legal Forest Reserves, and APP; the implementation of commercial forests; agroforestry systems; integrated crop-livestock-forest systems (ICLF); and sustainable forest management.
+The interest rates vary from 2.5% (small producers) to 8.5% a year34 for the reforestation of degraded lands, Legal Forest Reserves, and APP; the implementation of commercial forests; agroforestry systems; integrated crop-livestock-forest systems (ICLF); and sustainable forest management.

 Environmental and climate funds.
-In 2008, the government created the Amazon Fund to raise donations earmarked for non-reimbursable investments in efforts to prevent, monitor, and combat deforestation, as well as to promote preservation and sustainable use in the Brazilian Amazon.
+In 2008, the government created the Amazon Fund35 to raise donations earmarked for non-reimbursable investments in efforts to prevent, monitor, and combat deforestation, as well as to promote preservation and sustainable use in the Brazilian Amazon.
 Managed by BNDES, the Amazon Fund has been an essential instrument to ensure financial resources for the implementation of PPCDAm and aligned policies.
 Furthermore, up to 20% of the fund's resources may be allocated to support the development of systems for monitoring and controlling deforestation in other Brazilian biomes.

 Fiscal instruments.
 Brazil pioneered the introduction of the ecological fiscal transfer (EFT) mechanism through the adoption of the ICMS Ecológico, an ecological value-added tax.
 Adopted in a number of states, ICMS Ecológico compensates municipalities for land use restrictions and opportunity costs imposed by protected areas (May, Gebara, Conti, and Lima 2012).
-Brazil also uses another fiscal instrument for conservation: the exemption of the Rural Property Tax (Imposto Territorial Rural - ITR) in areas of high ecological interest, such as native forests, Legal Forest Reserves and APP, environmental easements, and Private Reserves of the Natural Heritage (Reserva Particular do Patrimônio Natural - RPPN).
+Brazil also uses another fiscal instrument for conservation: the exemption of the Rural Property Tax (Imposto Territorial Rural - ITR) in areas of high ecological interest, such as native forests, Legal Forest Reserves and APP, environmental easements, and Private Reserves of the Natural Heritage (Reserva Particular do Patrimônio Natural - RPPN).36

 Access and Benefit Sharing (ABS).
 Another economic instrument that can enhance conservation and sustainable use of biodiversity in Brazil is the Access and Benefit Sharing mechanisms (ABS), which were established by the Convention on Biological Diversity.
-As part of the convention, Brazil has set requirements for access to its genetic heritage and associated hold basis rather than an area basis.
+As part of the convention, Brazil has set requirements for access to its genetic heritage and associated traditional knowledge.

-33 The figure for Brazil does not include the Bolsa Floresta program in Amazonas, as this program makes payments on a housetraditional knowledge.
 According to the Brazilian ABS framework, the commercialization of a final product derived from access to genetic heritage or associated traditional knowledge requires benefit sharing.
 This instrument is still incipient in Brazil.

+33 The figure for Brazil does not include the Bolsa Floresta program in Amazonas, as this program makes payments on a household basis rather than an area basis.